Wednesday, March 18, 2026: Main Program

 1:50 pm - 2:20 pm High-Volume to High-Value: The Agentic AI Blueprint for GBS Process Transformation

-Urvish Khandwalla - Senior Director, Product Management, GBS Portfolio & AI, Iron Mountain
+Urvish Khandwalla - Sr. Director, Product Management, GBS Portfolio & AI, Iron Mountain

 Shared Services and Global Business Services (GBS) leaders are sitting on a goldmine of unstructured data, yet much of it remains locked, fragmented, and filled with hidden risk.
 Imagine if this same data could be transformed into an intelligent, AI-ready foundation that powers strategic insights, autonomous automation, and compliance.